-Together we can connect clubs across the country and share best practices to expand and advance Rotaract in Canada
+Together we can connect clubs across Canada and parts of the US, sharing best practices to expand and advance Rotaract in our region

 Canada is a proud and diverse nation, and that pride and diversity flows throughout our Rotary family, allowing us to serve communities with a strength and passion unparalleled by any other service club.

 When you look to communities across Canada in times of need, you see the true power of that community in its collaboration.
 Just the same, Rotaract in Canada is one such community, and so by providing Rotary districts and Rotaract Clubs with the tools and resources to better train and develop their leaders, we'll resolve our individual and collective needs, all while supporting more impactful projects both in our local communities and around the globe.